ultralytics/ultralytics/docs/cli.md

 You can override the `default.yaml` config file entirely by passing a new file with the `cfg` arguments, i.e. `cfg=custom.yaml`.

-To do this first create a copy of `default.yaml` in your current working dir with the `yolo copy-config` command.
+To do this first create a copy of `default.yaml` in your current working dir with the `yolo copy-cfg` command.

 This will create `default_copy.yaml`, which you can then pass as `cfg=default_copy.yaml` along with any additional args, like `imgsz=320` in this example: